Jahia/jahia-loganalyzer/README.md

 - Outputs CSV & JSON reports
 - Embeds an ElasticSearch server and stores the parsed data into it, a distant ElasticSearch may also be used.
-- Provides an ElasticSearch plugin to visualize the data
 - Compatible with Kibana 4 for advanced data visualization

 Compiling